-Understanding the threat landscape is the first step in you becoming part of your organizations human firewall.
+Understanding the threat landscape is the first step in becoming part of our human firewall.

-Malware: “malicious software” An umbrella term for all the software out there that is being used by cybercriminals to spy on you and steal your information.
+Malware: “Malicious software” is an umbrella term for all the software out there that is being used by cybercriminals to spy on you and steal your information.

 Websites: Any website is potentially dangerous.
 Gambling or porn sites or sites that offer free downloads can be infected with malicious advertising and you don’t even have to click on the site to be compromised.

 Ransomware is malicious software that locks or encrypts your organization’s computer files or your mobile device.
-Typically, ransoms demand a fee to unlock the infected computers and have a deadline of 1 week.
+Typically, ransoms demand a fee to unlock the infected computers and have a deadline of one week.